Nsustain/nsustain.com/README.md

 ```

 Usually, it takes our eight-years-old laptop
-around 80 seconds to complete this process.
+around 80 seconds to complete building.
 We know that the build process is complete
 when it prints out "[INFO] Starting nginx"